CraftAcademyLabs/ca_course/react-cart-final.md

 ```

 In this section we are going to add checkout functionality to our react application.
-The prerequsitet for this functionality is that we have products on our page that are ready to sell.
-Please remember as we implement we will omit explaning code that has already been covered.
+The prerequisite for this functionality is that we have products on our page that are ready to sell.
+Please remember as we implement we will omit explaining code that has already been covered.
 Remember to commit often in case you need to revert back and not lose large sections of the implementation.

-Start with making sure that you have the latest code pulled from github on your development branch and create a new branch called `add_order_functionality` or something that you think is appropriate to the user story.
+Start with making sure that you have the latest code pulled from GitHub on your development branch and create a new branch called `add_order_functionality` or something that you think is appropriate to the user story.

-As always we will work in a test driven way.
+As always we will work in a test-driven way.
 Making sure that we let our acceptance test guide our development.
 This will ensure us that we are not biting off more than we can chew.
 But also that we stay in scope.

 Create a new feature file by typing